Deepakagnihotri2510/21-Days-Sql-Chllange/README.md

 🔜 **Next Up:** Exploring `JOIN` operations to combine and analyze data across multiple tables

 ---

+### 📅 Day 10: Conditional Logic with CASE WHEN
+**Topics Covered:**
+- Using `CASE WHEN` for conditional logic in SQL
+- Creating derived and categorized columns
+- Applying multiple conditions in a single query
+- Enhancing data readability with categorized outputs

+---

+### 🧩 Practice Questions Solved

+1️⃣ Categorize patients as **'High'**, **'Medium'**, or **'Low'** satisfaction based on their scores.

+2️⃣ Label staff roles as **'Medical'** or **'Support'** based on role type.

+3️⃣ Create age groups for patients (**0–18**, **19–40**, **41–65**, **65+**).

+4️⃣ Create a service performance report showing `service name`, total patients admitted, and a performance category based on the following:
+   - **'Excellent'** if average satisfaction ≥ 85
+   - **'Good'** if average satisfaction ≥ 75
+   - **'Fair'** if average satisfaction ≥ 65
+   - **Otherwise:** 'Needs Improvement'
+   Order the results by average satisfaction descending.

+---

+### 🏁 Today's Reflection
+Today, I learned how to use the `CASE WHEN` statement to add logic and decision-making inside SQL queries.
+By creating derived columns and categorizing data dynamically, I was able to make reports more insightful and easier to interpret.
+This concept is especially useful in analytics dashboards and performance-based reporting.

+---

+### 📚 Progress Tracker
+✅ **Day 10 Completed** – Conditional Logic and Derived Columns
+🔜 **Next Up:** Mastering `JOIN` operations to combine data from multiple related tables

+---
 **#SQL #21DaysChallenge #LearningJourney #DataAnalytics #IndianDataClub**